chamathka-00/John-Supermarket-Inventory-Management-System/README.md

 ## 📘 License

 This project is licensed under the Apache License 2.0.

-You may view and adapt the code for learning purposes with proper attribution.
+You may view, use, and adapt the code for learning and educational purposes, provided that proper attribution is given as required by the license.

-Submitting this work as your own in academic settings is strictly prohibited.
+Submitting this work, or any modified version of it, as part of an academic assessment is strictly prohibited.